 1. You’re putting your home at risk.

-Just because HELOCs seem common doesn’t take away the fact that they can also carry serious consequences.
+Just because HELOCs seem common doesn’t take away from the fact that they can also carry serious consequences.
 If you default or misstep in any way, the bank could take your home!
-Is that new bedroom furniture you just “have to have” or that 10-day vacation you just “can’t wait to take” really worth losing your home for?
+Is that new bedroom furniture you just have to have or that 10-day vacation really worth losing your home over?

 2. Saving and paying cash is smarter in the long run.

-With tools like Dave’s 7 Baby Steps, you can create and stick to a savings plan.
+With tools like Dave Ramsey’s 7 Baby Steps, you can create and stick to a savings plan.
 You’ll still have that remodel project done in no time—but it’ll be finished debt-free!

 3. HELOCs don’t really create cash-flow.

-The bottom line is: before you apply for a HELOC and borrow against what is probably the biggest asset you own, make sure you consult with an experienced financial expert.
-It’s the best way to figure out if you’re making a smart financial decision for you and your family.
+Before you commit to a HELOC and borrow against what is the biggest asset you own, make sure you consult with an experienced financial expert.
+It’s the best way to figure out if you’re making a smart financial decision for your family.

 The financial experts at Churchill Mortgage have helped hundreds of thousands of people plan smarter and live better.
-Before you commit to a HELOC, Dave recommends talking with his friends at Churchill to help you find the right answers for your specific situation.
+Reach out to them today!